ipax77/BeInX/README.md

 # BeInX
 **Blazor eInvoice XRechnung App**

-BeInX is a lightweight, open-source application designed to create, manage, and export simplified e-invoices for freelancers in compliance with the XRechnung standard.
+BeInX is a lightweight, open-source application designed to create, manage, and export simplified e-invoices for freelancers in compliance with the XRechnung and ZUGFeRD standard.
 It runs locally and completely offline.

 <img src="images/beinx_inv.png" alt="beinx" />